DETAILED ACTION

 Because it is known in the art to provide a cleaning fluid and to also provide gas, and the results of the modification would be predictable, namely, facilitating cleaning of deposits, it would have been obvious to one of ordinary skill in the art at the time of the effective filing date of the claimed invention to have a gas system; the gas system operatively connected to the hose system; wherein the gas system is configured to insert gas into the hose system; wherein the gas system is configured to control buoyancy of the hose system.
 Note that providing gas inherently controls the buoyancy of the hose system.

-Claim(s) 23, and 24 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Burma (US 2020/0352405), in view of Fallon et al. (US 2014/0190517), and further in view of Byle et al. (US 632,442).
+Claim(s) 27-28 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Burma (US 2020/0352405) in view of Fallon et al. (US 2014/0190517; cited by Applicant) and in view of Byle et al. (US 632,442).

-Regarding claims 25-28, Burma is relied upon as above, but does not expressly disclose wherein the seal is inflatable; or wherein the seal is inflatable and wherein when the seal inflates gas may be inserted into the box assembly in order to equalize the pressure inside the box assembly with the pressure inside the liquid storage system.
+Regarding claims 27-28, modified Burma is relied upon as above, but does not expressly disclose wherein the seal is inflatable; or wherein the seal is inflatable and wherein when the seal inflates gas may be inserted into the box assembly in order to equalize the pressure inside the box assembly with the pressure inside the liquid storage system.

 Byle discloses a rod packing for a piston rod (A) having cup liners (E) and a packing material (I) and an inflatable tube (F) seated within the liners (E) to be inflated with a fluid, such as air or water (col. 2, lines 63-65).